-The printing of the Book of Mormon would seem like a mundane process, undeserving of special attention; but like many things learned in Sunday School, the true history varies greatly from the official narrative.
+The printing of the Book of Mormon would seem like a mundane process, undeserving of special attention; but like many things, the true history varies greatly from the popular narrative.
 It is insightful to explore the circumstances and motivations of the Smith family both before and after bringing forth the work.

 The Smith family remained perpetually strapped with debt and was avoiding creditors while living off the charity of friends around the time of the printing.
-Lucy Mack Smith stated that when Joseph brought plates home in Sept 1827 “There was not a shilling in the house.”
-(History of Joseph Smith p.
-104) While there is no shame in being poor, an economic theme runs throughout the translating and printing years.
+Lucy Mack Smith stated that when Joseph brought plates home in Sept 1827 “There was not a shilling in the house” (History of Joseph Smith, 104).
+While there is no shame in being poor, an economic theme runs throughout the translating and printing years.

 Negotiations continued through July and August 1829, yet Grandin did not trust the Smiths to pay him and would not extend credit or begin work without securing collateral.
 Smith’s ambitions were pinned exclusively on Harris.
 Grandin’s brother-in-law later recalled, “Harris became for a time in some degree staggered in his confidence; but nothing could be done in the way of printing without his aid.”

-Thus, sometime between Aug 11-25, God threatened Harris, via Smith’s D&C 19 revelation, with endless punishment, torment and eternal damnation if he did not encumber his valuable land to cover Smith’s printing needs.
+Sometime between Aug 11-25, the Lord warns Harris, via Smith’s D&C 19 revelation, of endless punishment, torment and eternal damnation if he did not encumber his valuable land to cover Smith’s printing needs.
 Harris was repeatedly chastised to repent, specifically instructed to “Pay the printers debt…release thyself from bondage…impart freely to the printing of the Book of Mormon.”
-The revelation’s original suggested date does not align with the historical record, so the Church recently corrected the headnote introduction.

 D&C 19 also contains a very unique admonition which seldom receives attention.
 Verse 25 chastises Martin to “not covet thy neighbor’s wife”; it immediately precedes the demand to part with his land.
-Lucy Harris provided corroboration when she later suggested that her husband may have committed adultery with Mrs. Haggart, their neighbor.
-(Lucy Harris affidavit, Mormonism Unveiled, Nov.
-29, 1833)
+Lucy Harris provided corroboration when she later suggested that her husband may have committed adultery with Mrs. Haggart, their neighbor (Lucy Harris affidavit, Mormonism Unvailed, Nov.
+29, 1833).

 The revelation immediately shook him sufficiently to collateralize his farm.
 Years later, when recounting his history, Smith carefully introduced this revelation as “a commandment of God and not of man, to Martin Harris, given by him who is Eternal.”